terranchao/chip8/README.md

 ## Environment

-- This project was written in C and is built using CMake.
+- Written in C, built with CMake (GCC)

-- This project was developed on
+- Developed on
 [WSL (Windows Subsystem for Linux)](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) Version 2.
 Here is some version information from the time of this writing: